Skip to main content

 Biography

-I am Professor of Developmental Behavioural Genetics at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London.
-I direct the Emotional Development, Intervention and Treatment (EDIT) lab, and my work focuses on the interplay between genetic and environmental factors in the development and treatment of anxiety and depression.
+Thalia Eley is Professor of Developmental Behavioural Genetics at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London.
+She leads the Emotional Development, Intervention and Treatment (EDIT) lab, and her work focuses on the interplay between genetic and environmental factors in the development and treatment of anxiety and depression.

-For my undergraduate degree I studied Social and Political Sciences, with a focus on psychology, at Trinity College Cambridge.
-I undertook my PhD at the Institute of Child Health, University College London, where I studied the role of genetic and environmental influences on depression and anxiety in young people.
-After two MRC research fellowships, I became a member of academic staff at the Institute of Psychiatry, Psychology and Neuroscience and was promoted to Professor in 2013.
+For her undergraduate degree, she studied Social and Political Sciences, with a focus on psychology, at Trinity College Cambridge.
+She undertook her PhD at the Institute of Child Health, University College London, where she studied the role of genetic and environmental influences on depression and anxiety in young people.
+After two MRC research fellowships, she became a member of academic staff at the Institute of Psychiatry, Psychology & Neuroscience and was promoted to Professor in 2013.

-My work is highly interdisciplinary using both the twin design and molecular genetic approaches, and drawing on cognitive, clinical and developmental psychology.
-I have written over 140 empirical papers and received numerous awards including the Spearman Medal from the British Psychological Society, the Lilly-Molecular Psychiatry Award, and most recently the James Shields Lifetime Achievement Award from the International Society for Twin Studies.
-I am one of the Chairs of the Psychiatric Genomics Consortium Anxiety Group.
+Her work is highly interdisciplinary using both the twin design and molecular genetic approaches, and drawing on cognitive, clinical and developmental psychology.
+She has written over 140 empirical papers and received numerous awards including the Spearman Medal from the British Psychological Society, the Lilly-Molecular Psychiatry Award, and most recently the James Shields Lifetime Achievement Award from the International Society for Twin Studies.
+She is one of the Chairs of the Psychiatric Genomics Consortium Anxiety Group.

-I am really passionate about enabling early career researchers and was Chair of the Research and Innovation Committee for over 5 years, developing and leading numerous initiatives aimed at supporting this group.
-I am very keen to see greater diversity in those conducting, and taking part, in scientific research.
+Professor Eley is passionate about enabling early career researchers and was Chair of the Research and Innovation Committee for over five years, developing and leading numerous initiatives aimed at supporting this group.
+She is keen to see greater diversity in those conducting, and taking part, in scientific research.

-I am particularly interested in finding ways in which genetic approaches can inform psychological practise as well as theory.
-Using molecular genetics, I am exploring the role of specific genetic markers in the development of anxiety and depression, and as predictors of psychological therapies response for these conditions.
-With my close colleague Prof Gerome Breen, head of the NIHR Maudsley BioResource centre, I am leading the new Genetics Links to Anxiety and Depression (GLAD) Study.
-You can watch us describing the purpose of this study here, and can watch an animation about the study here.
-I am particularly excited about this area of work as it has the potential to be useful in making clinical decisions.
+Professor Eley is particularly interested in finding ways in which genetic approaches can inform psychological practice as well as theory.
+Using molecular genetics, she is exploring the role of specific genetic markers in the development of anxiety and depression, and as predictors of psychological therapies response for these conditions.
+With her close colleague Professor Gerome Breen, head of the NIHR Maudsley BioResource Centre, she is leading new Genetics Links to Anxiety and Depression (GLAD) Study.
+Watch a video of them describing the purpose of this study here, and an animation about the study here.
+She is particularly excited about this area of work as it has the potential to be useful in making clinical decisions.

-I am also keen to understand why anxiety and depression tend to run in families, and whether this is due to sharing home life or whether it is due to sharing genes.
-I am the Director of the Twins Early Development Study (TEDS), the largest longitudinal twin birth cohort in the UK.
-As our twins reach their mid-twenties we are particularly excited about recruiting the next generation into the Children of TEDS (CoTEDS) Study.
+She is also keen to understand why anxiety and depression tend to run in families, and whether this is due to sharing home life or whether it is due to sharing genes.
+She is the Director of the Twins Early Development Study (TEDS), the largest longitudinal twin birth cohort in the UK.
+As the twins reach their mid-twenties, the team is particularly excited about recruiting the next generation into the Children of TEDS (CoTEDS) Study.

-EDITlab runs a blog.
-The GLAD Study participants are recruited via the media and social media so we have written and had lots of articles written about us, as well as featuring on TV, traditional media etc. We also worked closely with many charities (e.g. MIND) and with the British Psychological Society and Royal College of Psychiatrists all of whom supported and promoted the study.
+Her team has worked closely with many charities (e.g. MIND) and with the British Psychological Society and Royal College of Psychiatrists all of whom supported and promoted the GLAD study.

 • 2021 Fellow of the Academy of Medical Sciences